softmatterlab/SmartTrap/README.md

  - Compile and upload the firmware by pressing the upload button in the top left corner of the IDE.
 Once the firmware is correctly uploaded, and the microcontroller is connected to both the controller PCB and the host computer, a green light will be flashing periodically on the microcontroller.

-Note: also other IDEs, such as Visual Studio Code, are possible to use but may require a bit more work to set up.
+Note that other IDEs, such as Visual Studio Code, are possible to use but may require a bit more work to set up.

-### Separate controllers
-Not all the components of the SmartTrap are controlled directly by the electronics controller used for the tweezers instrument.
-Listed below are the separate controllers are used.
-All have interfaces in the python GUI which can be used to instead use your own other controllers with minimal changes
-- Laser power control:
+### Controllers and drivers
+The SmartTrap system combines a central tweezers controller with several independent devices, each with its own hardware controller and corresponding Python driver.
+All drivers follow a Python protocol, so replacing hardware requires only minimal changes to the import in the main interface.
+Further details can be found in the Software folder.

+- **Optical tweezers instrument** - The instrument is controlled using the custom controller.
+This provides also control of the motors, laser movement and sensor readings.
+  - Hardware: Custom electronics controller.
+Controls the motors, laser positioning and reads the various photosensors.
+  - Driver: Communicates with the host computer with serial USB.
+The different subsystems, sample stage motors, laser actuators and photosensors, are each controlled by separate classes allowing them to be easily replaced without replacing the entire controller if need be.
+- **Camera** - Camera is monitored directly in the user interface and from this one can also record videos and the camera feed is used in the autonomous protocols.
+  - Hardware: Two options currently implemented: Thorlabs scientific cameras and Basler cameras.
+  - Driver: Connects automatically to the camera from the chosen suppliers.
+Other cameras can be implemented using the interface in camera_controls.
+The Basler cameras requires the PyPylon package while the Thorlabs cameras require installing the [thorlabs SDK](<https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam>)
+- **Laser power control** - Enables adjusting the power of the two lasers directly from the user interface as well as during autonomous protocols
+  -  Hardware: Uses an OSTech laser diode driver and TEC controller [ds11-la0.5v14-pa02v14-t8545-691](<https://www.ostech.de/en/products/laser-drivers/ds11-t85/691>)
+  -  Driver: Uses serial communications, integrated in the OSTech laser
+- **Microfluidics** - The microfluidics is used to deliver particles into the system and digital control is necessary for autonomous procedures.
-- Microfluidics: Pump and valves used are from [ElveFlow](<https://elveflow.com/>), in particular the OB1 microfluidics pump and the Mux Wire V3 valve controller.
-Links:
+  - Hardware: Pump and valves used are from [ElveFlow](<https://elveflow.com/>), in particular the OB1 microfluidics pump and the Mux Wire V3 valve controller.
+  - Driver: Requires ElveFlows proprietary software as well as the  the [LabView runtime engine](<https://www.ni.com/en/support/downloads/software-products/download.labview-runtime.html?srsltid=AfmBOoqhYo82koPNAGyVOaWM6Thr4NwTCO1KBI9eCecb0INE0mCxeVmB#569345>)
+- **Micropipette** The suction of the micropipette can be toggled by activating the pump connected to it.
-- Micropipette: Uses a pump powerd by a dc motor.
-This is controlled by a separate power supply, TENMA 72-2540, same power supply as the pipette puller use.
+  - Hardware: Uses a pump powerd by a dc motor, D2028B from SparkFun Electronics.
+This is controlled by a separate power supply, TENMA 72-2540
+  - Driver:
-- Motorized objective movement: This is an optional addition and allows the user to move the objectives from the user interface for adjusting focus.
-Is an arduino UNO.
+- **Motorized objective movement**- This is an optional addition and allows the user to move the objectives from the user interface for adjusting focus.
+  - Hardware: Is an arduino UNO.
 The program for it can be found in the firmware folder.
+  - Driver:
+- **Pipette puller** A separate device used to make the micropipettes by heating and pulling on glass microcapillaries.
-- Pipette puller: Powered by a TENMA 72-2540 power supply.
+  - Hardware: Custom desgined, see pipette puller section.
+Powered by a TENMA 72-2540 power supply.

-### Drivers
-Each component comes with a python driver class.
-These drivers are used to communicate between the device and the main program.
-The drivers each implements a python protocol.
-To replace the driver, create a class implementing the corresponding protocol and change the import in the main interface.
-Further details on the software are found in the Software folder.

-- **Camera** - Two options currently implemented: Thorlabs scientific cameras and Basler cameras.
-Thorlabs cameras require installing [thorlabs SDK](<https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam>)
-- **Optical tweezers instrument** - The instrument is controlled using the custom controller.
-This provides also control of the motors, laser movement and sensor readings
-- **Microfluidics pump** - OB1 controller from elvesys, requires the LabView runtime engine <https://www.ni.com/en/support/downloads/software-products/download.labview-runtime.html?srsltid=AfmBOoqhYo82koPNAGyVOaWM6Thr4NwTCO1KBI9eCecb0INE0mCxeVmB#569345>
-- **Microfluidics valves** - Controlled with a MUX wire controller from elvesys.
-- **Pipette pump** - Pipette is activated by a one way DC pump ,D2028B from SparkFun Electronics.
-The pump is powered by a programmable power supply (TENMA 72-2540).
+  - Driver: Runs in a separate graphical user interface in which the parameters of the heating can be tuned to get suitable size of the pipettes.

 ### Connecting the controllers
 — video showing the addition of the electronics (and possibly the unit testing and examples?)

 ## Main program
-The main program runs on the host computer and is used to steer the different devices.
+The main program runs on the host computer and is used to steer the entire system.
 It includes a graphical user interface (GUI) and the fully autonomous protocols.

 ### Installation
 To install the main program first download the files in the Software folder of the github.
 It is recommended to use Anaconda (<https://www.anaconda.com/>) set up a separate python environment for the SmartTrap.
+The system has been tested on Windows 11, compatability with other operating systems has not been tested.
 The software is tested with Python 3.13 as well as a computer running Windows 11 and a CUDA ready graphics card.
 Older and newer versions of python will likely work if they support the required packages, but have not been extensively tested.
 Once a python environment has been created, do the following to install the required packages.
 - Open a terminal in the desired environment